 Each school day, our nation’s schools are entrusted to provide a safe and healthy learning environment for approximately 55 million elementary and secondary school students in public and nonpublic schools.
 Families and communities expect schools to keep our children and youths safe from threats and hazards.
 In collaboration with their local government and community partners, schools can take steps to plan for these potential emergencies through the creation of a school Emergency Operations Plan.
 Below are programs and resources that will assist school administrations to develop their emergency plans.

 California Child Care Disaster Plan: Developed by the University of California, San Francisco's CA Childcare Health Program (CCHP) and funded by the California Department of Education, this plan was developed with input from stakeholders representing more than 22 state, local, and national agencies.
 The California Child Care Disaster Plan is an Annex to the State of California Emergency Plan.
 It provides guidance for communication and coordination of key state agencies in the event of a disaster that affects the child care infrastructure.
 The California Child Care Disaster Plan, the Step-by-Step Guide, and the Emergency Plan Library can be downloaded and are available in English and Spanish.

+***Coming Soon!
 Cal OES School Emergency Response: Using SEMS at Districts and Sites - These guidelines have been developed to help you develop an emergency plan that complies with the California Standardized Emergency Management System (SEMS) and organize your emergency response procedures.

-Crisis Response Box Program: This program is a joint effort of the California Attorney General’s Crime and Violence Prevention Center and the California Department of Education’s Safe Schools and Violence Prevention Office.
+Crisis Response Box Program: (PDF) This program is a joint effort of the California Attorney General’s Crime and Violence Prevention Center and the California Department of Education’s Safe Schools and Violence Prevention Office.
 This guide is designed to help every school assemble the tools and resources needed for a critical incident response at a school.

 Disaster Planning Self-Assessment Guide for Child Care Centers: This guide by the California Care Licensing Division of the California Department of Social Services serves as a planning tool for Family Child Care Homes and Child Care Centers and provides basic disaster preparedness and emergency planning information that can be customized to fit the size and population of your facility.

 Readiness and Emergency Management for Schools (REMS) Technical Assistance (TA) Center: The REMS TA Center supports schools, school districts, and institutions of higher education (IHEs), with their community partners, in the development of high-quality emergency operations plans (EOPs) and comprehensive emergency management planning efforts.
-Established in October 2004 and administered by the U.S. Department of Education’s (ED) Office of Safe and Healthy Students (OSHS), the REMS TA Center provides a hub of information, resources, training, and services in the field of school and higher ed emergency operations planning.
+Established in October 2004 and administered by the U.S. Department of Education’s (ED) Office of Safe and Healthy Students (OSHS), the REMS TA Center provides a hub of information, resources, training, and services in the field of school and higher education emergency operations planning.

-U.S. Department of Education Action Guide for Emergency Management at Institutions of Higher Education: This guide was developed to give higher education institutions a useful resource in the field of emergency management.
+Guide for Developing High-Quality Emergency Operations Plans for Institutions of Higher Education: (PDF) This guide was developed to give higher education institutions a useful resource in the field of emergency management.

 FEMA’s Guide to Building a Disaster Resistant University: Building a Disaster-Resistant University is both a how-to guide and a distillation of the experiences of six universities and colleges that have been working to become more disaster-resistant.
 This guide provides basic information designed for institutions just getting started, as well as concrete ideas, suggestions, and practical experiences for institutions that have already begun to take steps to becoming more disaster-resistant.

 FEMA’s Emergency Management Institute (EMI) and Independent Study (IS) Courses: EMI offers school officials courses supporting the implementation of the National Incident Management System (NIMS) as well as general courses aimed at building school emergency management capacity.
-The

-EMI Emergency Management Higher Education Program website promotes college-based emergency management education for future emergency managers and other interested personnel.
+For Higher Education EMI Emergency Management Higher Education Program website promotes college-based emergency management education for future emergency managers and other interested personnel.

-Preparing Your Institution for a Catastrophic Event: Preparing for a potential terrorism incident is the same as preparing for an earthquake, fire, flood and other major crisis or disasters.
-Hurrican Katrina Lessons Learned information from the Federal Deposit Insurance Corporation is intended to provide school districts and site administrators with general guidelines regarding what measures can be taken to prepare for an emergency or disaster, including an incident related to terrorism.
+Preparing Your Institution for a Catastrophic Event:: Preparing for a potential terrorism incident is the same as preparing for an earthquake, fire, flood and other major crisis or disasters.
+Hurricane Katrina Lessons Learned information from the Federal Deposit Insurance Corporation is intended to provide school districts and site administrators with general guidelines regarding what measures can be taken to prepare for an emergency or disaster, including an incident related to terrorism.

 Emergencies and natural disasters are scary concepts to children.
 But kids can find reassurance and empowerment when taught about these situations – what could happen, what they should do to prepare and what they should do during such an event.
 Below are programs designed for children in the classroom so they can take preparedness information, learn it and apply it to their life at home.